maxim111333/incubator-aurora/docs/update-heartbeat.md

 ### 2. Update paused due to health problems
 * User posts a coordinated job update request
-* Scheduler creates a paused job update
+* Scheduler creates a job update and waits for a heartbeat to start acting on it
 * A `heartbeatJobUpdate` RPC is called with the matching update ID.
-Scheduler resumes update, starts countdown using specified heartbeat rate and responds with OK
+Scheduler unblocks update, starts countdown using specified heartbeat rate and responds with OK
-* External service detects service health problems and stops heartbeats
+* External service detects service health problems and calls `pauseJobUpdate`
-* Heartbeat timeout occurs.
-Scheduler pauses the update.

-### 3. Scheduler failover while update is in progress
+* Scheduler moves update into paused state.

+### 3. Missed heartbeat (network partition)
 * User posts a coordinated job update request
-* Scheduler creates a paused job update
+* Scheduler creates a job update and waits for a heartbeat to start acting on it
 * A `heartbeatJobUpdate` RPC is called with the matching update ID.
-Scheduler resumes update, starts countdown using specified heartbeat rate and responds with OK
+Scheduler unblocks update, starts countdown using specified heartbeat rate and responds with OK
-* Scheduler restarts and automatically moves coordinated update into paused state
+* Heartbeat timeout expires (e.g.: network partition), scheduler blocks update progress
 * A `heartbeatJobUpdate` RPC is called with the matching update ID.
-Scheduler resumes update, resets countdown and responds with OK
+Scheduler unblocks update, resets countdown using specified heartbeat rate and responds with OK
+* Scheduler finishes the update
 * A `heartbeatJobUpdate` RPC is called with the matching update ID.
+Scheduler resets countdown and responds with STOP.
+External service stops heartbeats.

+### 4. Scheduler failover while update is in progress
+* User posts a coordinated job update request
+* Scheduler creates a job update and waits for a heartbeat to start acting on it
+* A `heartbeatJobUpdate` RPC is called with the matching update ID.
+Scheduler unblocks update, starts countdown using specified heartbeat rate and responds with OK
+* Scheduler restarts and waits for a heartbeat to start acting on it
-Scheduler resets countdown and responds with OK
+* A `heartbeatJobUpdate` RPC is called with the matching update ID.
+Scheduler unblocks update, resets countdown and responds with OK
 * Scheduler finishes the update
 * A `heartbeatJobUpdate` RPC is called with the matching update ID.
 Scheduler resets countdown and responds with STOP.
 External service stops heartbeats.

-### 4. Network partition between scheduler and external monitoring service
-* Similar to case 2 above.
-The update is paused.

 ### 5. Update paused by user
 * User posts a coordinated job update request
-* Scheduler creates a paused job update
+* Scheduler creates a job update and waits for a heartbeat to start acting on it
 * A `heartbeatJobUpdate` RPC is called with the matching update ID.
-Scheduler resumes update, starts countdown using specified heartbeat rate and responds with OK
+Scheduler unblocks update, starts countdown using specified heartbeat rate and responds with OK
 * Update is paused by user
 * A `heartbeatJobUpdate` RPC is called with the matching update ID.
 Scheduler responds with PAUSED.
 External service has a choice to either continue or stop heartbeats.

-### 6. Pause reason elevation
+### 6. Update is not active (FAILED/ERROR/ABORTED)
 * User posts a coordinated job update request
-* Scheduler creates a paused job update
+* Scheduler creates a job update and waits for a heartbeat to start acting on it
-* Update is paused by user
 * A `heartbeatJobUpdate` RPC is called with the matching update ID.
-Scheduler responds with PAUSED.
-External service has a choice to either continue or stop heartbeats.

-### 7. Update is not active (FAILED/ERROR/ABORTED)
-* User posts a coordinated job update request
-* Scheduler creates a paused job update
-* A `heartbeatJobUpdate` RPC is called with the matching update ID.
-Scheduler resumes update, starts countdown using specified heartbeat rate and responds with OK
+Scheduler unblocks update, starts countdown using specified heartbeat rate and responds with OK
 * Update enters terminal state due to failure or external user action (e.g. `abortJobUpdate`)
 * A `heartbeatJobUpdate` RPC is called with the matching update ID.
 Scheduler responds with STOP
 * External service stops heartbeats.

-### 8. Unknown update ID
+### 7. Unknown update ID
 * A `heartbeatJobUpdate` RPC is called with the unknown update ID.
 Scheduler responds with ERROR
 * External service stops heartbeats.

-## Limitations
-Current design assumes reasonably reliable network packet delivery where a delay on delivery &lt;&lt;
-average heartbeat rate.